 Ahhh, the wonderful RV refrigerator – you either love them or have a very rocky relationship with them.
 Ask ten RVers what their thoughts are on RV fridges, and you’ll get ten different answers.
-Here, we will try to provide you some information on what to expect when it comes to the basics of the typical RV refrigerator.
+So why are they such a mystery?

 Most RV refrigerators use a different cooling method than the standard fridge you have at home.
 RV fridges operate using gas absorption, which involves heating ammonia to magically cool the refrigerator.
 Unlike your fridge at home, there are no moving parts in an RV refrigerator – things happen by heating the cooling unit either with propane or an electric heating element, depending on what source you use.

 So what’s this mean to the RV traveler?
 Well, when they work, they work.
 However, when things aren’t working quite right (or not at all) it can be a mystery to pinpoint the exact problem.
 Keep that in mind and make sure things are up to snuff before hitting the road.

 Here are some tips to help you get the most out of your RV refrigerator.
 (And if you’re new to RV adventures, be sure to take a look at our 10 Tips for RV Beginners guide):